All Episodes

 Did you have any idea what Rush meant?

-I said I wouldn't have got my first job in Omaha or my second job in Atlanta, or I wouldn't have been hired by the network if my skin pigmentation had been one shade darker.
+I said, I wouldn't have got my first job in Omaha or my second job in Atlanta, or I wouldn't have been hired by the network if my skin pigmentation had been one shade darker.

 And when I said that, Rush described me on the air as a self-hating liberal.

-And I count him chief among those.
+We think we're grand, and I count him chief among those.

 He at least is an original.

-Many wannabe rushes out there that are looking for any opening and any opportunity.
+Many wannabe Rushes out there that are looking for any opening and any opportunity.

-I remember that I call him a uh a a self-hating liberal.
+I call him a self-hating liberal.

-You say that Rush earned his fortune creating an enormous audience of the faithful or ditto heads as they like to be called.
+You say that Rush earned his fortune creating an enormous audience of the faithful or ditto heads, as they like to be called.

 Listen to that question.

-Here's the question Broco was asking it.
+Here's the question Brokaw was asking it.

-Do you think that there's partisan absolutely never questioning one's assumptions in today's politics?
+Do you think that there's partisan, absolutely, never questioning one's assumptions in today's politics?

 I remember four years ago, or maybe it was eight years ago, he was questioning the conservative credentials of Dick Cheney.